 php artisan controller make:user, whereas the correct command would be

 php artisan controller::make user.
-A small mistake, sure, but it leaves a poor taste.
+A small mistake, but one that leaves a poor impression.

 Writing books is hard, and errata is inevitable, but these issues, along with the rather "rough around the edges" writing, are unfortunately enough for me to immediately put this book down and revert back to the official documentation.
 So many issues in such a short span do not reflect well on the book (especially if extrapolated).